 Twentieth Anniversary Celebration

-The Montessori School of Syracuse turned 20 this year!
+The Montessori School of Syracuse turned 20 last year!
 Click on the images below to learn more.

 The Montessori School of Syracuse is organized into seven multi-age classrooms: